 Professor at the University of New Hampshire, Patricia Emison is the author of several books on the Italian Renaissance, including The Italian Renaissance and Cultural Memory (Cambridge University Press, 2012) and a book on the discipline of art history, The Shaping of Art History (Penn State, 2008).
 She has organized or contributed to a number of exhibitions, most recently Myth, Allegory and Faith: The Kirk Edward Long Collection of Mannerist Prints, curated by Bernard Barryte, Cantor Center for Visual Arts, Stanford University, 2015, and Marcantonio Raimondi and Raphael, curated by Edward Wouk, Whitworth Art Gallery, Manchester, UK, 2016.
 Her chapter in A Cultural History of Memory, 6 vols., eds.
-Alessandro Arcangeli and Marek Tamm (Stefan Berger and Jeffrey Olick, general editors), forthcoming, is titled ``Ideas: Philosophy, Religion, History, 1450-1700.''
-Her book about the history of Renaissance art as a foundation for studying the history of cinema, 1920-65, Moving Pictures and Renaissance Art History, has been accepted by Amsterdam University Press.
-She holds a Ph.D from Columbia University and a B.A. in art history and philosophy from Bryn Mawr College.
-CV at: https://scholars.unh.edu/art_facpub/63/
+Alessandro Arcangeli and Marek Tamm (Stefan Berger and Jeffrey Olick, general editors), 2020, is titled ``Ideas: Philosophy, Religion, History, 1450-1700.''
+Moving Pictures and Renaissance Art History is forthcoming from Amsterdam University Press.